maryhehehe/maryhehehe/README.md

 - 🥝 Healthy eating is important to me, because I believe that my health is my wealth.
 - 📚 Actively [coaching](https://medium.com/@Maryhehehe/the-impact-of-coaching-cafa3104d40c) and mentoring designers makes me happy because I can make an impact by helping someone grow.
 - 👾 Video games are nostalgic, they remind me of the fun parts of childhood, and playing games keeps me curious and happy.
-- 🌎 I'm a big dreamer.
+- 🌎 I'm a dreamer.
 Every day I hope to live the life of my dreams, and I hope to dream big enough that life feels meaningful.

 ## What I'm learning these days
 - 🚙 I'm old, and I can't drive.
 It's okay, soon we will have spaceships, so I wouldn't need to drive.
 For now though, I'm need to.